Top 7 ways to stay secure online

 - Run a malware and antivirus checker regularly.
 You can find many decent free ones online, from big and trustworthy names.
 This is especially important if you’ve recently downloaded any software from dubious sources, clicked any links you think might be malicious, or somehow ended up on sites of varying forms of shadiness.

-Disclaimer: The above is not an advice on Information Security and Incent Loyalty Pty Ltd (and its associated entity) will not accept any liability of any (direct and consequential) loss as a result of the above content.
+Disclaimer: The above is not advice on Information Security and Incent Loyalty Pty Ltd (and its associated entity) will not accept any liability of any (direct and consequential) loss as a result of the above content.
+We advise any reader to use this information as a guideline only and to do their own due diligence.